Home Learning Resources:

 Bringing and Collecting Children

 Please be aware that staggered start and finish times will still be in place.
-This is because the children will still be taught in ‘bubbles’, although these bubbles will now extend to whole classes of 30 children.
-Children will not be able to mix with children who are not in their bubble.
-This may require staggered lessons, playtimes and lunchtimes.
-Where possible, some activities will take place outside, but each group will not mix with any other children.
+This is because the children will still be taught in whole class ‘bubbles’ and your children will not be able to mix with children who are not in their bubble.
+Currently, the only exception to this will be those children in breakfast club.
+There will be staggered lessons, playtimes and lunchtimes.
+Where possible, some activities will take place outside, but each group will not mix with children from other bubbles during these times.

 - F2 (Reception) 8:55 Foundation Stage gate